straysheep-dev/straysheep-dev.github.io/docs/blog/posts/resources.md

 	Ultimately the order of operations for debugging performance issues on NVIDIA desktops seems to be this;

-	- Update your system and Kernel
+	- Update your system packages, firmware, and Kernel
 	- Update your NVIDIA drivers to the latest tested open kernel modules
 	- Confirm the performance issues are only present on Wayland and not Xorg
 	- Review Ubuntu and NVIDIA driver release notes for any warnings